hashicorp/design-system/website/docs/patterns/disabled-patterns/partials/guidelines/overview.md

 Disabling elements should be used sparingly because of accessibility concerns.
-Non-sighted users will not be able to navigate to or interact with disabled elements rendering them non-existant for assistive technology.
-Here are some alternative paths one can take:
+Users will not be able to navigate to or interact with disabled elements.
+Here are some alternative paths that can be taken:
-- Show the content/element as enabled and interactive.
+- Show the content/element as enabled and usable.
 - Hide the content/element, but show information regarding their limited access.
-- Hide the content/element, with no provided context.
+- Hide the content/element, but with no provided context.

 This documentation will explain how we approach these decisions and why these alternatives are preferred.